kelpdotkelp/Algae/README.md

 ### Building

-`build.bat` executes a pyinstaller command to compile Algae into an .exe which is at `dist/Algae/Algae.exe`.

-If needed, pyinstaller can also be run as a Python module.
-Run:
-`python -m PyInstaller` followed by all the parameters used in `build.bat`.
+`build.bat` runs PyInstaller as a python module with all the needed build options.

 ### Documentation